raliya1037/kiddocare-assignment/README.md

    1. Total Sales (text number)
    2. Total Orders (text number)
    3. Daily Sales (bar chart)
-   4. Percentage of sales by products (percentage of amount of sales)
+   4. Percentage of sales by product categories (sales percentage breakdown for the month)
    5. Sales numbers by customers
    6. Sales numbers by employees
 9. You may add any additional PHP files of your own as needed, ie, `dbconnect.php`, `libraries.php`